wix-incubator/wixmedia-python/video.md

 ```
 ### Working with Videos ###

-After uploading a video, you can easily retreive information about it (and about more vidoes you have uploaded) using the SDK:
+After uploading a video, you can easily retreive information about it using the SDK:

 #### Video URL ####

-Using the get_url() function, via our previous example:
+Using the get_url() function, for example:

 ```python
 print video.get_url()
 ```

 #### Video Status  ####

-You can also get the video status using the get_video_status. via our example:
+You can also get the video status using the get_video_status. for example:

 ```python
 print video.get_video_status()
 ```

 #### Encoded Videos ####

-You can get a list of all videos which are ready to be watched. using the get_encoded_videos function. via our example:
+You can get a list of all videos which are ready to be watched. using the get_encoded_videos function. for example:

 ```python
 encoding_status = video.get_video_status()